kevintpeng/Learn-Something-Every-Day/Languages/Functional Programming.md

 ### Strict vs. Non-Strict Evaluation
 A Categorization (aka eager vs. lazy) based on how function arguments are processed when an expression is evaluated.
 For strict evaluation, a function fails if sub-functions fail.
 For Lazy, an argument of a function is not evaluated unless the function is dependent on the argument value.

+## Comparison to Imperative programming
+Imperative languages often:
+- do not use higher-order functions
+- they use I/O and states, inducing potential side effects.
+- are more efficient in general.